 Gil Cauthorn is an astrobotany research and education program coordinator in Japan.
 His research has focused on morphological variation of microgreens in space, and has been conducted in support of NASA researchers as well as in collaboration with the Gilroy Lab.
-He is the development director of the AIRI (Astrobotany International Research Initiative) and a primary investigator with Magnitude.io, currently focusing on the application of legume and rhizobia symbiotic interactions in bioregenerative life-support systems in space.
+He is the development director of AIRI (Astrobotany International Research Initiative) and a primary investigator with Magnitude.io, currently focusing on the application of legume and rhizobia symbiotic interactions in bioregenerative life-support systems in space.

-Dr. Richard Barker
+Dr. Richard Barker (he/him)

 Dr. Richard Barker is a postdoctoral research associate in the Gilroy Lab at the University of Wisconsin-Madison.
 Dr. Barker helped complete the first full transcriptomic RNAseq analysis of Arabidopsis Thaliana from BRIC19.
 He creates data visualization tools to make spaceflight data accessible to the public.